Hyperacusis

-Hyperacusis is the increased sensitivity to sound and a low tolerance for environmental noise.
-Definitions of hyperacusis can vary significantly; it can refer to normal noises being perceived as: loud, annoying, painful, fear-inducing, or a combination of those, and is often categorized into four subtypes: loudness, pain, annoyance, and fear.
+Hyperacusis is an increased sensitivity to sound and a low tolerance for environmental noise.
+Definitions of hyperacusis can vary significantly; it often revolves around damage to or dysfunction of the stapes bone, stapedius muscle or tensor tympani.
+It is often categorized into four subtypes: loudness, pain (also called noxacusis), annoyance, and fear.
 It can be a highly debilitating hearing disorder.

-Hyperacusis is often coincident with tinnitus.
-The latter is more common and there are important differences between their involved mechanisms.
+There are a variety of causes and risk factors, with the most common being exposure to loud noise.
+It is often coincident with tinnitus.
+Proposed mechanisms in the literature involve dysfunction in the brain, inner ear, or middle ear.

 Little is known about the prevalence of hyperacusis, in part due to the degree of variation in the term's definition.
-Reported prevalence in children and adolescents ranges from 3% to 17%.
-While there are no exact numbers, several people have comitted suicide due to the severe consequences of the disease.
-This includes Musician Jason DiEmilio (Azusa Plane).
-A hyperacusis sufferer in Belgium took his life in 2009, after years of struggling with catastrophic hyperacusis and tinnitus.
-A local government in Belgium made a short film based on this person's life, to warn others from the dangers of hyperacusis and tinnitus.
+Reported prevalence estimates vary widely, and further research is needed to obtain strong epidemiological data.

 Signs and symptoms

-In hyperacusis, the symptoms are ear pain, annoyance, distortions, and general intolerance to many sounds that most people are unaffected by.
-Crying spells or panic attacks may result from the experience of hyperacusis.
-It may affect only one or both ears.
+Hyperacusis symptoms can include an increased perception of the loudness of sounds (loudness hyperacusis), pain (noxacusis/pain hyperacusis/sound-induced otalgia), annoyance, and/or fear in response to sounds by which most people are unaffected.
+It may affect one or both ears.
+The majority of patients experience bilateral symptoms but often have one ear that is more affected than the other.
+Annoyance hyperacusis is often considered synonymous with misophonia.
+Fear hyperacusis is often considered synonymous with phonophobia.
+Many researchers more narrowly define hyperacusis to only include loudness hyperacusis and pain hyperacusis.

 Hyperacusis can also be accompanied by tinnitus.
+The latter is more common and there are important differences between their involved mechanisms.

-Hyperacusis can result in anxiety, stress and phonophobia.
+Hyperacusis can result in anxiety and stress.
 Avoidant behavior is often a response to prevent the effects of hyperacusis and this can include avoiding social situations.

 Loudness hyperacusis

-Hyperacusis is most often characterized by a sensitivity to sound, where the perception of loudness is much greater than for a typical person; it is often associated with certain volumes and/or frequencies.
-Hyperacusis can occur in children and adults, and can be either "short-term" in a duration of weeks to less than a year before recovery, or, less-commonly, "long-term", spanning years and in some cases becoming permanent.
+Loudness hyperacusis is characterized by an increased perception of the loudness of sounds.
+It is often associated with certain volumes and/or frequencies.
+It can occur in children and adults, and can be either "short-term" in a duration of weeks to less than a year before recovery, or, less commonly, "long-term," spanning years and in some cases becoming permanent.
 Sensitivity is often different between ears.

-Noxacusis (pain hyperacusis)
+Noxacusis

 In some instances, hyperacusis is accompanied by pain, which is known as noxacusis.
-Noxacusis is characterized by pain resulting from sounds, often initiated at certain volumes or frequencies; pain can be immediate or delayed, and sometimes persists for an extended period of time following exposure.
-Pain can be acute or chronic, and is often described as stabbing, burning, acid, or nerve pain, and is sometimes equated with the pain of a root canal or a broken tooth.
+Noxacusis is characterized by pain resulting from sounds, often initiated at certain volumes or frequencies.
+Pain can be immediate or delayed, and it sometimes persists for an extended period of time following exposure.
+Pain can be acute or chronic, and is often described as stabbing, burning, throbbing, or aching.
+In healthy listeners, pain from sound is not typically experienced until the volume exceeds approximately 120 decibels.

+Individuals experiencing noxacusis report less improvement over time and fewer benefits from sound therapy compared to individuals with loudness hyperacusis.

-Loudness discomfort level (LDL)
+Loudness discomfort level

 The threshold of sound at which discomfort is initially experienced; measured in decibels (dB).
+These tests may cause a setback.